AntonioPedro07/YoloFaster_Rcnn-Detection/README.md

   -> Scripts to train and evaluate both models on different datasets.

   -> Detailed performance comparisons, including metrics such as precision, recall, and inference time.

+  -> Guides to help understand and replicate results.

 ## Functionalities